cypress-io/netlify-plugin-cypress/README.md

 The following parameters can be used with "onSuccess" tests: `record`, `group`, `tag`, `spec`.

+**Note:** if any tests against the deployed URL fail, the Netlify build still considers it a success.
+Thus if you want to have a test check against the deploy, install [Cypress GitHub App](https://on.cypress.io/github-integration).
+The app will provide its own failing status check in this case.

 ### recording

 To record test results and artifacts on Cypress Dashboard, set `record: true` plugin input and set `CYPRESS_RECORD_KEY` as an environment variable via Netlify Deploy settings.